7MinSec/LPLITE/README.md

 ---

 # What's this repo for?
-We are currently working through open [issues](https://github.com/7MinSec/LPLITE/issues) for v2-v3 of the course.
-Everything is also heavily under construction as we look to migrate the curriculum from Teachable to CourseStack.
+We are currently working through open [issues](https://github.com/7MinSec/LPLITE/issues) for a [GOAD](https://github.com/Orange-Cyberdefense/GOAD)-flavored version of the course.